-Most experts, doctors, and researchers recommend that babies be breastfed exclusively (without formula, water, juice, non-breast milk, or food) for the first six months.
-In societies where children are allowed to nurse for as long as they want, they usually self-wean between the ages of three and four years.
+Most experts, doctors, and researchers recommend that babies be breastfed exclusively (without formula, water, juice, non-breast milk, or food) for the first 6 months.
+In societies where children are allowed to nurse for as long as they want, they usually self-wean between the ages of 3-4 years.

 When should I start breastfeeding?